 Hotel Indigo Bath - After opening to the public in September, this boutique hotel - which is set in a Georgian Grade I listed building from the 18th century - was faced with a lockdown and resulted in several cancellations.
 However, once the city was placed in Tier 2, it was easy to see why guests flocked to his brand new residential landmark.
 The place itself has introduced new safety measures amid the pandemic, but for those eager to be even more socially distant from other guests, a stay in one of the cosy garden rooms in their outdoor courtyard is just the ticket.

-Luckily for visitors, there's plenty of rooms to choose from!
+Luckily for visitors, there are plenty of rooms to choose from!
 Each suite in the hotel is tastefully decorated to one of four themes; Romance & Mischief, which takes inspiration from the infamous Debutant Season in Bath, Literary Hideaway due to the city's inspiration to a plethora of authors, Georgian Architecture and finally, the beautiful Garden rooms.

 If you're looking for a truly unique staycation with a difference, then a stay here is just for you.
 From treats in the mini fridge to wonderful in-house service, every little detail has been thought of to make your stay as comfortable, and Instagrammable, as possible.
 Meanwhile, the stylish hotel is also home to The Elder, a brand new and exciting restaurant from multi-award-winning West Country restaurateur Mike Robinson, co-owner of the only Michelin-starred London pub, the Harwood Arms in Fulham.